-- 1. Performance- This volume is for alto and tenor duet practice, with a bass line provided for a friendly bass trombone player who will suffer boredom for his colleagues!
-Ideally, the tenor part should be played on a smaller bore instrument, to match more closely the timbre of the alto. - 2.
+- 1. Performance- Unlike Volume one in this collections, these arrangements are trios, with the bass trombone part just as interesting as the alto and tenor.
+However, since these madrigals do have a basso continuo part, the arrangements are not wholly indicative of the original music.
+As a result, these are better utilized in the practice room instead of public performance. - 2.
 Clef reading- These arrangements will hopefully also serve as advanced clef practice for trombonists playing the top three parts.
 It is unfortunate that clef reading skills don't seem to be a priority for many contemporary trombone teachers, but the ability to transpose at sight remains a prerequisite for becoming an excellent professional musician.
 Please keep in mind that the first time one has to ask a conductor for a transposed part is likely the last time one will perform with that ensemble! - 3.
 Scoring- There is quite a bit of octave displacement to keep the individual parts within the comfortable range of the performing instruments and to establish the alto trombone as the highest voice.
 Vocal parts have also been altered to resemble instrumental parts without words. - 4.
 Range- The basic range of these transcriptions is from high D to low B, to keep the bass trombone out of the pedal register.
-These arrangements are also quite suitable for performance by a viola, trombone and a sufficiently bored cellist.
-This offers wonderful chamber music practice for the trombonist; perhaps even a warmup before a rehearsal of the Persichetti, Serenade. - 5.
-Tempi2 All tempi are suggestions, not requirements.
+These arrangements are also quite suitable for performance by a viola, trombone and cello.
+This offers wonderful chamber music practice for the trombonist; perhaps even as a warmup before a rehearsal of the Persichetti, Serenade. - 5.
+Tempi- All tempi are suggestions, not requirements.
 They are based on three tenets of Baroque performance: - A, triple tempi are faster than duple tempi - B. music with quarter and half notes as the fastest value have faster tempi - C. music with eighth and sixteenth notes as the fastest value have slower tempi - 6.
 Dynamics- Only three dynamic levels are used in these arrangements (mf,mp,p) and they are also suggestions as well.
 If one wants to expand the dynamic range a bit, there is certainly no issue with using "f,mp,pp" instead. - 7.
 Breathing- There are no breath marks in these transcriptions; that is perhaps the most personal decision a brass player ever makes.
 There are, however, notes left out in extended passages that would be otherwise impossible to perform well, hopefully in the most appropriate locations.